stringLength validator

 HTML5 Example

-Declarative plugin is used, the stringLength validator will be turned on automatically if the input uses HTML 5
+When the Declarative plugin is used, the stringLength validator will be turned on automatically if the input uses HTML 5 maxlength or minlength attribute.

-The following snippet shows how to use the stringLength validator with ES6 module:
+The following snippet shows how to use the stringLength validator with the npm package:

 const res1 = stringLength().validate({